processout/documentation/README.md

 After completing the prerequisites process, you can use these following commands:

-First, clone the documentation repository :
+First, clone the documentation repository:

 ```shell
 $ git clone https://github.com/processout/documentation.git
 ```

-Next, we need to install the Ruby gems :
+Next, we need to install the Ruby gems:

 ```shell
 $ bundle install